Feast of Corpus Christi in Croatia – Tijelovo

 The facts are these…

 Tijelovo is a Christian and national holiday in Croatia.
-On Tijelovo, Christians commemorate the Last Supper (Posljednja večera) that happened on Veliki četvrtak (Holy Thursday).
-Jesus had the last supper with his apostles before his torment and death.
+On Tijelovo, Christians commemorate the Posljednja večera (Last Supper) that happened on Veliki četvrtak (Holy Thursday).
+Jesus had the last supper with his apostles on this day before his torment and death.
 Holy Thursday is the Thursday before Easter.